- Community & Economic Development

 Community Development Block Grant

-The Community Development Block Grant (CDBG) Entitlement Program provides annual grants on a formula basis to entitled cities and counties to develop viable urban communities by providing decent housing and a suitable living environment, and by expanding economic opportunities, principally for low and moderate-income persons.
-The program is authorized under Title one of the Housing and Community Development Act of 1974, Public Law 93-383, as amended; 42 USC.-5301 et seq.
+Provides annual grants to develop viable urban communities by providing decent housing and a suitable living environment and by expanding economic opportunities principally for low and moderate-income persons.